 The first step in a treatment plan should aim to change sleep habits and address any issues that may be causing sleep problems or conditions.
 Often times working to eliminate stress, address medical conditions or switch from any medication that causes sleeplessness can restore healthy sleep patterns.
 If these measures are unsuccessful, working with a doctor for medical sleep disorder treatment is a recommended next step.

-Medical treatment for sleep disorders may include:
+Medical treatment plans for sleep disorders may include:

 At times, over-the-counter sleep aids may be used but they can sometimes lead to unwanted side effects.
 Speak with your doctor before using any over-the-counter medications as they could be harmful to your treatment plan or may cause bad reactions when mixed with prescription medications.